 User Experience aims at retention.
 It focuses on the user's journey— i.e., visualization of their path to achieving a goal within the app.
 Successful User Experience design is simple and user-friendly.
 UX is about how the user feels about your app and how seamless the user flow is.
 Also, it follows up on how easy it is for users to achieve goals within the app.
 While UX design focuses on how a website or app works, UI design relies on how it looks.

+Further, you may have encounter the question "does UI/UX design require coding?"
 Strictly speaking, User Experience design does not need coding.
 But, having some coding knowledge may be helpful if you wish to become a UX designer.
 Knowing how to code will increase your job opportunities.
 Besides, it will let you communicate better with developers.
 Taking note of all areas involved can help you become a better designer.

-Measuring UX means you can see what is working and what isn't.
-Key Performance Indicators (KPIs) measure results in this context.
+Measuring UX means you can see what is working and what isn't, and Key Performance Indicators (KPIs) measure results in this context.
 This data shows how users interact with your product, while KPIs measure its success.
 Both metrics and KPIs focus instead on behavior or attitude.
 The first refers to users' actions while interacting with your website or app.
 The latter focus on feelings about your product and/or your company.

 Let’s get to the heart of the matter.
 The reason why User Experience is so important is in its definition.
 A good User Experience revolves around fulfilling the users’ needs.
 So, it leads to better customer satisfaction and higher conversion and retention rates.
 The main goal of UX design is to create positive experiences for users.
 As a result, this will foster loyalty to your brand or product.